vuejs/language-tools/README.md

 Template type-checking do not support with `Vue.extend`, you can use [composition-api](https://github.com/vuejs/composition-api), [vue-class-component](https://github.com/vuejs/vue-class-component), or `export default { ... }` instead of `export default Vue.extend`.

-3. Add tsconfig.json / jsconfig.json if you don't have

-4. Support Vue 2 template
+3. Support Vue 2 template

 Volar preferentially supports Vue 3.
 Vue 3 and Vue 2 template has some different.
 You need to set the `experimentalCompatMode` option to support Vue 2 template.